 Lem, the iconic Bard, was a slave who overheard his masters planning to sacrifice the other slaves of the house to devils, so he arranged for the slaves to all be away while he burned down the house full of his masters.
-The Slaves all rushed into the fire to save them.
+The Slaves all rushed into the fire to save them and died.

 Seelah, the iconic Paladin, stole a paladin's helm, which led to the paladin's death when a killing blow was struck upon her unarmored head.
 Seelah didn't take that well, planning to burn herself to death on the paladin's own funeral pyre to atone.

 Harsk, the iconic Ranger, lost his brother to giants and vowed to kill them all.

 Ezren, the iconic Wizard, spent decades of his life trying to clear his father of false charges of heresy against the church of Abadar, only to prove his father's guilt.

 Kyra, the iconic Cleric, lost her beloved peasant village when it was burned around her.